julienbrs/Zk-ProofsMixer/README.md

 The concept of ZkMixer draws inspiration from the Tornado Cash project on Ethereum, but implements it within the Mina ecosystem, creating an opportunity for truly private transactions on the Mina blockchain.

-The ZkMixer project has been extensively tested (you can run start running tests now because it takes 5 minutes to run it all, please see the [Getting Started](#getting-started) section for more details), has been deployed on the Mina testnet and the frontend is deployed with Vercel.
+The ZkMixer project has been extensively tested (you can run start running tests now because it takes 5 minutes to run it all, please see the [Getting Started](#how-to-test) section for more details), has been deployed on the Mina testnet.
+But we didn't have time to deploy the dApp on the mainnet.

 <br />